 - To increase awareness & knowledge about the need for helmets in preventing head injuries and death in children.

 - To increasing the number of helmets purchased in the Greater City of Sudbury.

 The Helmet Awarness Campaign features “Vouchers” that are distributed to the general public featuring a $15.00 discount to be used toward the purchase of a new helmet redeemable at local “Community Partners”.

-To date, almost 1000 helmet coupons have been redeemed as part of our helmet campaign.
+To date, over 1000 helmet coupons have been redeemed as part of our helmet campaign.

 We are thankful to our Community Partners and have agreed to accept & redeem the vouchers on behalf BIASD: